FPMT Masters Program

-Students’ progress on understanding how to meditate is monitored through an annual written evaluation that indicates a student’s understanding of particular topics of meditation covered.
+Students’ progress in their understanding of meditation is monitored through an annual written evaluation that indicates the student’s understanding of the particular topics of meditation covered.

-The Masters Program completion requirement includes a one-year lamrim retreat.
+The FPMT Masters Program completion requirement includes a one-year lamrim retreat.

-In order to prepare for the final retreat and to balance the academic component, the sutra subjects, Ornament, Treasury and Valid Cognition, and Middle Way are concluded with a one-month lam-rim retreat.
+In order to prepare for the final retreat and to balance the academic component, the sutra subjects, Ornament, Middle Way, Valid Cognition and Treasury, are concluded with a one-month lamrim retreat.
 When all subjects and the review and final exams are successfully completed, an individual year-long final retreat is required in order to graduate.

 Nalanda retreat facilities